101space/sunset-septics/README.md

 ## Acknowledgments

-- Ontario Onsite Wastewater Association for industry guidelines
+- Three.js community for excellent documentation and examples
-- Health Unit for septic system regulations
+- React Three Fiber team for making Three.js accessible in React
-- Three.js community for 3D visualization support
+- Sun Set Landscaping for providing the opportunity to create this visualization